diehlpkteaching/ParallelComputationMath/webpage/index.md

 ## General information

-Welcome to an exciting semester about Accerlerated C++ for computational mathematics.
+Welcome to an exciting semester about accerlerated C++ for computational mathematics.
 Classes meet

-<center>Tuesday and Thursday, 09:00 to 10:30,</center>
+<center>Tuesday and Thursday, 09:00 to 10:20, 130 LCKT</center>

 and I hope you are able to attend.
 I will try to be available for discussion after classes, so you can get the most out of the class.
 Please find additional information here: